jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 ---
-title: Playing on a single string
+title: Play on a single string
 slug: single-string
 ---

-.